Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Model for Beam Splitter Geometry

 \subsection{Current: via different dots}

 Having provided a brief introduction on Iron-pnictide system in Sec. \ref{citeref} and the beam-splitter set up in detail in Sec. \ref{iron-beam-split}, we now outline the important steps in evaluating beam-splitter current which are finally measured at the fermi liquid leads.
-The current due to electrons coming from superconductor and finally reaching to lead via quantum dots are represented by \cite{daniel}
+The current due to electrons coming from superconductor and finally reaching to lead via quantum dots are represented by \cite{daniel} $I=2e\sum_{f,i}W_{f,i}\rho_{i} $ where $W_{f,i}=2\pi|\langle f|T_{\epsilon_{i}}|i \rangle|^2\delta(\epsilon_{f}-\epsilon_{i}) $ is the transition rate from an initial state of electron $| i \rangle$ to a final state $\langle f|$ which is discussed below in detail and $\rho_i$ denotes the electron density.
+Here $T(\epsilon_i)$ is the on-shell transmission matrix and is given by~\cite{Merzbacher} $T(\epsilon_{i})=H_{T}\frac{1}{(\epsilon_{i}+i\eta-H)}(\epsilon_{i}-H_{0})$.
+In the above $H_0$ denotes the Hamiltonian for superconductor ($H_0= H_{S}$) and $H_T$ denotes the successive tunneling from superconductor to quantum dots and subsequently from quantum dots to leads. $H=H_C$, is the total Hamiltonian.
+As $H_T << H_0$, we can expand the denominator in appropriate power series and we obtain in $\eta \rightarrow 0$ limit,